 Before we start with the actual changes in the driving and rest times, there’s one important note to be made.
-The Mobility package introduces the terms of company and driver home countries.
+The Mobility package regulations introduce the terms of company and driver home countries.
 Due to this, we had to implement changes in Tachogram settings.
 We already did have the home country of the company which is used for settings in the reports section.
-With the Mobility Package coming into force, we also had to add an option to set a home country of a driver, as it might differ from the company’s one.
+With the Mobility Package coming into force, we also had to add an option to set a home country for a driver, as it might differ from the company’s one.

 So far we’ve discussed the changes in the Tachogram system.
 Now let’s take a look at what has changed in regulation regarding work and rest times.